 Then there’s money.
 Living nearby grandparents also helps with the cost of raising kids.
 According to an AARP survey, more than 50 percent of millennial parents say they rely on their own parents for a minimum of an hour of babysitting help each week.
 These parents estimate that this support saves them an average of $300 a week.
 Most grandparents, per the survey, are happy to lend a hand: Forty percent of grandparents reported that they offered without being asked.

 Now, grandparents do have their limits.
-The 2016 study from The Gerontologist mentioned above also showed that grandmothers who took care of grandkids five or more days a week experienced negative mental health effects.
+While a 2016 study from The Gerontologist showed that living with grandkids was good for mental acuity, it also showed that those who took care of grandkids five or more days a week experienced negative mental health effects.
 Other research suggests that caring for grandchildren can take a physical and emotional toll on grandparents.
 Those who live with their grandchildren and the grandkids’ parents work more hours.
 Some grandparents even hate living with children, researchers at the National Bureau of Economic Research found, saying they felt less happiness and more worry, stress, and anger in the living arrangement.

 Kids assume whatever environment in which they grow up is normal, so it’s great for them to see respectful and positive interaction between their parents and grandparents, says Princeton, New Jersey–based psychologist Eileen Kennedy-Moore, Ph.D., author of Kid Confidence: Help Your Child Make Friends, Build Resilience, and Develop Self-Esteem.
 Of course, not all grandparents are doting, responsible, and do everything right.
 In some cases, you don’t want those relationships to serve as models for your kids.